Thakre-Om-Jeetendra/oCyberSecurityLearningUpdateM/README.md

 # oCyberSecurityLearningUpdateM
-I am learning from tryhackme and will be tacking my progress through keeping notes daily.
+I am learning from TryHackMe and will be tracking my progress by keeping notes daily.